 Follow-Up Diagnostic Evaluation

-In some cases, it may be helpful for you to come back for another psychiatric diagnostic evaluation to measure the effectiveness of the changes you made, accommodations you got, or treatment you received.
+In some cases, it may be helpful for you to come back for another psychiatric diagnostic evaluation to measure the effectiveness of the changes you made, the accommodations you got, or the treatment you received.
 These follow-ups are usually shorter and more targeted.
 This can also be helpful if you consider a change, such as pursuing a new job or career, returning to school, or changing your social life.

-Importance of Diagnostic Evaluations
+Importance of a Diagnostic Assessment

 The importance of getting a diagnostic evaluation can be summed up in four ways: